svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 ## Long term drift

-"The data sheets of many references specify long-term drift—typically about 25 ppm/1000 hr.
+> The data sheets of many references specify long-term drift—typically about 25 ppm/1000 hr.
 This error is proportional to the square root of elapsed time, so 25 ppm/1000 hr ≈ 75 ppm/year.
 The actual rate is likely (but not certain) to be somewhat better than this as the ageing rate often diminishes after the first few thousand hours.
-So, again, we have a figure around 14 bits."
+So, again, we have a figure around 14 bits.
 [Choosing Voltage References](http://www.analog.com/en/analog-dialogue/raqs/raq-issue-114.html)

 11ppm/1k hr (55μV), worst on new device and settling over time.

 ## Current / Load

-Load regulation good: ±50μV/mA
+Load regulation good: ±50μV/mA and the load is high and constant.

-As this design drives two DACs, the kelvin connections only take us to the Vref and Vrefn buffers.
+As this design drives two DACs, the kelvin connections only take us to the Vrefp and Vrefn buffers.
+The [DAC boards](./pitch-dac.md) provide their own force/sense buffers to drive the voltage reference inputs on each DAC.

 ## Line regulation